Moonlight and Magnolias

 Audition forms can be downloaded here.

-Please prepare a contemporary comedic monologue of two minutes max and a contrasting contemporary monologue of two minutes max.
+Please prepare a contemporary comedic or contemporary dramatic monologue of two minutes max.
+Actors of all racial and social backgrounds are encouraged to audition.

 David O. Selznick (37) - Successful Hollywood film producer.
 Beginning to become obsessed with making the movie of teh book.
 Confident and sometimes bullish, but still wants to prove his worth in the job.
 A job he feels he is always one flop away from losing.